-- amendment that merely delays the effective date of the registration statement, promptly after it is filed with the Securities and Exchange Commission. - (c) [Conditions for effectiveness of registration statement.]
-A registration statement under this section becomes effective simultaneously with or subsequent to the federal registration statement when all the following conditions are satisfied:

-- (1) no stop order under subsection (d) or Section 306 or issued by the Securities and Exchange Commission is in effect and no proceeding is pending against the issuer under Section 408 412; and - (2) the registration statement has been on file for at least 20 days or such shorter period as the administrator, by rule or order, specifies. - (d) [Notice of federal registration statement effectiveness.]
-The registrant shall promptly notify the administrator or a designee of the administrator in a record of the date and time when the federal registration statement became effective and the content of a price amendment, if any, and shall promptly file a record containing the information in the price amendment.
-If the notice is not timely received, the administrator may enter a stop order, without notice or hearing, retroactively denying effectiveness to the registration statement or suspending its effectiveness until compliance with this subsection.
-The administrator shall promptly notify the registrant of the issuance of the order by electronic means, telegram, or telephone and promptly confirm this notice by a record.
-If the registrant then complies with the notice requirements of this subsection, the stop order is void as of the time of its entry. - (e) [Effectiveness of registration statement.]
-If the federal registration statement becomes effective before all each of the conditions in this subsection are is satisfied and they are not or or is waived by the administrator, the registration statement automatically becomes effective under this [Act] when all the conditions are satisfied or waived.
-If the registrant notifies the administrator of the date when the federal registration statement is expected to become effective, the administrator shall promptly notify the registrant by electronic means, telegram, or telephone and promptly confirm this notice by a record, indicating whether all the conditions are satisfied or waived and whether the administrator contemplates the institution of a proceeding under Section 306.
-The notice by the administrator does not preclude the institution of such a proceeding.

-(f) The administrator, by rule or order, may waive or modify the application of a requirement of this section.
+- (1) a copy of the latest form of prospectus filed under the Securities Act of 1933; - (2) if the administrator, by rule or order, requires, a copy of the articles of incorporation and bylaws or their substantial equivalents currently in effect; a copy of any agreement with or among underwriters; a copy of any indenture or other instrument governing the issuance of the security to be registered; and a specimen, copy, or description of the security; - (3) if the administrator requests, copies of any other information, or any other records filed by the issuer under the Securities Act of 1933; and - (4) an undertaking to forward each amendment to the federal prospectus, other than an amendment that merely delays the effective date of the registration statement, promptly after it is filed with the Securities and Exchange Commission. - (c) A registration statement under this section becomes effective simultaneously with or subsequent to the federal registration statement when all the following conditions are satisfied: - (1) no stop order under subsection (d) or Section 306 or issued by the Securities and Exchange Commission is in effect and no proceeding is pending against the issuer under Section 408 412; and - (2) the registration statement has been on file for at least 20 days or such shorter period as the administrator, by rule or order, specifies. - (d) The registrant shall promptly notify the administrator or a designee of the administrator in a record of the date and time when the federal registration statement became effective and the content of a price amendment, if any, and shall promptly file a record containing the information in the price amendment.
+If the notice is not timely received, the administrator may enter a stop order, without notice or hearing, retroactively denying

+- 1 effectiveness to the registration statement or suspending its effectiveness until compliance with - 2 this subsection. - 3 The administrator shall promptly notify the registrant of the issuance of the order by electronic - 4 means, telegram, or telephone and promptly confirm this notice by a record.
+If the registrant then - 5 complies with the notice requirements of this subsection, the stop order is void as of the time of - 6 its entry. - 7 (e) If the federal registration statement becomes effective before all each of the - 8 conditions in this subsection are satisfied and they are not or or are waived by the administrator, - 9 the registration statement automatically becomes effective under this [Act] when all the - conditions are satisfied or waived.
+If the registrant notifies the administrator of the date when the - federal registration statement is expected to become effective, the administrator shall promptly - notify the registrant by electronic means, telegram, or telephone and promptly confirm this notice - by a record, indicating whether all the conditions are satisfied or waived and whether the - administrator contemplates the institution of a proceeding under Section 306.
+The notice by the - administrator does not preclude the institution of such a proceeding. - (f) The administrator, by rule or order, may waive or modify the application of a - 17 requirement of this section.